All Episodes

 Because by all that's right, none of you should be.

-None of you should be subject to identity theft because you all ought to be using life lock.
+None of you should be subject to identity theft because you all ought to be using Life Lock.

 I do.

-Call them, it doesn't cost hardly anything.
+It doesn't cost hardly anything.

-Give them your social security number, rest easy.
+Give them your social security number.

 The one outfit you should feel totally comfortable having your social security number.